 Risk based regulation works on the basis that the type of compliance action chosen will be dependent on an evaluation of the degree of risk, and the impact of the non-compliance on Council's ability to achieve its objectives.
-It is a way to target resources where they are most needed and where they will produce the greatest impact.
+It is a way to target resources where they are most needed and where they will produce the most effective impact.

-Council is committed to developing and implementing both proactive and reactive strategies to achieve effective and efficient risk based compliance enforcement programs.
+Council is committed to developing and implementing both proactive and reactive strategies to achieve effective and efficient risk-based compliance enforcement programs.
 To this end, Council uses intelligence gained from its customer management systems to determine the most appropriate strategy.

 Proactive compliance monitoring assists Council in meeting its statutory requirements, respond to common complaints and maintain a positive monitoring presence.
-The aim of proactive strategies is to reduce the amount of reactive incidences Council needs to respond to.
+The aim of proactive strategies is to reduce the amount of reactive incidents requiring a Council response.

-Education and promoting compliance are both proactive approaches to preventing breaches of the law and can be a cost effective way to ensure compliance.
-Providing information to the public through media releases, Council's website, workshops with target groups and brochures together with incentives e.g. financial/awards are all strategies Council will explore to determine the best fit for the areas of focus.
+Education and awareness raising activities are both proactive approaches to preventing breaches of the law and can be very cost effective in achieving compliance.
+Providing information to the public through media releases, Council's website, workshops with target groups and brochures together with incentives e.g. financial/awards, are all strategies Council will explore to determine the best fit for the areas of focus.

-Reactive compliance enforcement incorporates a risk based approach which categorises the request into low, medium and high having regard to Council's Risk Category Matrix.
-Refer to Appendix 1 Risk Category Matrix.
+Reactive compliance enforcement incorporates a risk-based approach which categorises the request into low, medium and high having regard to Council's Risk Category Matrix.
+In that regard reference should be made to the Appendix 1 Risk Category Matrix.